VirtCode/hypr-dynamic-cursors/README.md

 - `shakeend`: fired when a shake has ended (after the `timeout`)

 If you only want the IPC events and not the plugin actually changing the cursor size, you can set the properties `base` to `1`, `speed`, `influence` and `timeout` to `0` in the `plugin:dynamic-cursors:shake` section such that the cursor is not magified during the shake.

+### hyprcursor
+This plugin supports using hyprcursor to get higher-resolution images for when the cursor is magnified, i.e. when using shake to find.
+Due to the nature of cursors on wayland, there are some caveats to it.
+All configuration for it is located in the `plugin:dynamic-cursors:hyprcursor` section.

+To use hyprcursor for magnified shapes, the following must be met:
+- `plugin:dynamic-cursors:hyprcursor:enabled` must be true (is by default)
+- `cursor:enable_hyprcursor` must be true (is by default)
+- you must be using a hyprcursor theme
+- the hyprcursor theme should be **SVG-based**

+As mentioned, there are some caveats to it.
+Here are the most common ones:
+- **Still pixelated on GTK apps and xwayland** - These apps are using clientside cursors, so the program itself is specifying the cursor shape, hence we cannot load a higher resolution for it.
+You can set a specific shape to show in these cases with the `fallback` option (see config).
+- **Hyprland lags when loading the plugin** - Loading a set of high resolution cursor shapes takes some time.
+This means your session will freeze while the theme is being loaded.
+You can try setting a custom / lower `resolution` option (see config).
+- **Blurred at very large sizes** - The high resolution cursors are preloaded at a fixed size.
+If you magnify your cursor beyond this size, your cursors will look blurry.
+You can increase the preload size with the `resolution` option (see config), at the expense of some memory and higher loading times.

 ## performance
 > **TL;DR:** Hardware cursor performance is about the same as if an animated cursor shape was shown whenever you move your mouse.
 Sofware cursor performance is not impacted.
 When the cursor is magnified during a shake, the compositor will temporarily switch to software cursors.